-Data Security: Aligned with the National Institute of Standards and Technology Cybersecurity Framework, and overseen by Paychex internal auditors, the Audit Committee of the Board, and executive leadership, our Enterprise Security team embraces partnership and collaboration with resources across the company to ensure a consistent, resilient, and secure infrastructure.
+Data Security: Aligned with the National Institute of Standards and Technology Cybersecurity Framework and overseen by the Audit Committee and executive leadership, our Enterprise Security Organization seeks to maintain a consistent, resilient, and secure infrastructure by partnering with resources across the company.
 Protection of our clients' sensitive information is among our highest priorities.
-Specifically, we: